Like Pad Thai? This pad Thai recipe will get you excellent and authentic results.

 What noodles to use for this pad Thai recipe.

 Take a look at the thickness of the rice noodles I used to make this pad Thai.
-They are only a couple millimeters thick, kind of like fettuccini noodles.

 Make this pad Thai recipe vegetarian.